augmented-os/augmented-os/docs/architecture/components/task_execution_service/interfaces/internal.md

 ## Integration Service Interface

-The Task Execution Layer integrates with the Integration Service for executing integration tasks:
+The Task Execution Service integrates with the Integration Service for executing integration tasks:

 ### Integration Execution